Tōson Shimazaki: Literary career

 The alienation between the family members following the publication of Shinsei led to Shimazaki not even being informed of the death of his sister (and closest relative) Sono.
 He dramatised her last years, which she had spent mostly in medical institutions, in the 1921 novella The Life of a Certain Woman.
 Arashi ("The tempest", 1926) chronicled his and his four children's lives after the Shinsei scandal.

 In 1928, Shimazaki married the more than twenty years younger Shizuko Katō, who had been assisting him on the short-lived feminist journal Shojochi.
 He published Before the Dawn (1929–1935), a historical novel about the Meiji Restoration from the point of view of a provincial activist in the Kokugaku (Nativism or National Learning) school of Atsutane Hirata.
 The hero, Aoyama Hanzō, is a thinly veiled representation of Shimazaki's father Masaki.
-He had a relationship with his half-sister.
-Like The Family, Before the Dawn is regarded as an outstanding effort of its writer by scholars.
+Similarly to the novel The Family, Before the Dawn is regarded as an outstanding effort by Shimazaki by literary scholars and has become his most popular novel.
 Like the Aoyama family who fell in "Before Dawn", there is a certificate for buying and selling land in Nakatsugawa City that he was in need of poverty in his later years and that he was selling the land and was planning money.

 In 1935, Shimazaki became the first president of the newly established Japanese branch of International PEN.
 In 1936 he traveled to Buenos Aires to represent Japan at the International PEN Club meeting there, also visiting the United States and Europe on this voyage which lasted six months.
 In his notes, Shimazaki commented both on the West and its feeling of supremacy over the rest of the world, and the danger which lay in his own country's aggressive nationalism: "There is nothing more dangerous than underestimating the developing power of our nation, but at the same time, there is also nothing more dangerous than overestimating that power."
 The following year, he turned down the invitation to join the recently reorganised Imperial Academy of the Arts (Teikoku Geijutsuin) on the grounds of personal reasons.

 In 1943, he began serialising a sequel to Before the Dawn, Tōhō no mon ("The gate to the east"), taking its title from a painting by Pierre Puvis de Chavannes.
 Only two chapters were finished (with the second one published posthumously), as Shimazaki died of a stroke on the night of 21 to 22 August 1943 at the age of 71.
 His grave is at the Buddhist temple Jifuku-ji (地福寺) in Ōiso, Kanagawa Prefecture.
 In 1949, the Toson Memorial Museum was erected in his memory in his hometown Magome-juku.